ibm-cloud-docs/schematics/action-manage-state.md

 # Managing {{site.data.keyword.bpshort}} Action state
 {: #action-state-diagram}

 The {{site.data.keyword.bpshort}} action state indicates the result of creating and processing an action, which is recognized by the {{site.data.keyword.bpshort}} system.
-The following table represents the {{site.data.keyword.bpshort}} action states and their descriptions.
+The following table represents the {{site.data.keyword.bpshort}} action states and their descriptions:
 {: shortdesc}

 |State|Description|